Directors’ loan accounts: Get the details right

 - When and what to disclose (s413 CA 2006)

 About the author

-Jennifer Adams FCIS TEP ATT is a freelance writer and author specialising in tax and company secretarial issues; she can be contacted at Abacus Business Solutions.
+Jennifer Adams FCIS TEP ATT (Fellow) is Associate Editor of AccountingWEB.
+She is a freelance writer and author specialising in tax and corporate governance.
+Jennifer is proprietor of Naldrett Accountants.
 The information contained in this article is intended to provide for general educational use and information only.
 It is not intended to advise or recommend any particular course of action or opinion.
 The reader should not act or rely on any information contained therein without seeking independent legal advice.